AndreasChristensen89/salary_struggle/README.md

 ### 5. OrderItem - stores an object for each food category.
-Goes through all items and updates the total for the order model
+Goes through all items and updates the total for the order model.
+Is activated by Django signals to update the order.
 Fields:
 - Order: ForeignKey - connected to the order
 - Product - ForeignKey - connected to the product